Step 1. Discuss options with your supervisor

-After completing this free online training, you will be able to set up and adjust your own workstation.
+After completing this short course, you will be able to set up and adjust your own workstation.

 Step 3.
 Refer to the Healthy Workstation Guide